suabochica/javascript-es6-course/notes/s02-js-basics.md

 Statements and Expressions
 --------------------------

 Before to continue, it is a good idea understand that in JavaScript the functions could be defined in terms of *expressions* or *statements*.
-The difference between a statement and expressions is that an expression produces a value, an outcome.
+The difference between a statement and expressions is that an expression produces a value, an immediately outcome.
 While a statement just performs an action.
 Below you can see examples of each one:

 ```javascript
 // Expressions